 We’d be remiss if we didn’t mention access to all the great ebooks and audiobooks that may be available through your school, School Library Systems, and public libraries.
 Since we have over a dozen School Library System regions participating, I won’t try to list all the vendors that you may have access to.
 But do make sure you know what is available to you, you’re missing out on great content if you don’t.

-OverDrive – Many of you have access to OverDrive in your school.
-If you don’t, check your local public library.
+Overdrive – Many of you have access to OverDrive in your school and/or through your local public library.
 You can access OverDrive via the web, but the simplest way to get ebooks and audiobooks onto mobile devices is through their apps.
 If you haven’t checked in a while, the apps have become much easier to install than they used to be.
-But they do still require some initial set up with library card numbers and an Adobe ID.
-OverDrive has done some terrific videos to show how to get started with a variety of devices.
-And if you live in NYS, you can get a library card from the New York Public Library and access their collection of ebooks and audiobooks.
+The Sora app was designed with students in mind.
+Do check it out!
+And if you live in NYS, you can get a library card from the New York Public Library and access their Overdrive collection of ebooks and audiobooks.